silence-mayday/CTF/202004-IntroSecCon-NeverLan-CTF/Look-into-the-past.md

 ```

 We went through all of these folders and found that only **Documents** and **Pictures** were of interest.
 Also, we checked the `.bash_history` file for any interesting information and found a few clues.
 Obviously, "Look into the past" meant to go check out the bash history.
+So let's look at that first.

 ## .bash_history